Kristina01111000/Drws_site/README.md

-lesson 7:  Learn about how spirituality, science, the arts, and the mundane parts of our lives relate to the four elements.
+Lesson 7:  Learn about how spirituality, science, art, and the mundane parts of our lives relate to the four elements.
-Lesson 8: Learn about the effect the four elements can have on yoga, and learn some yoga moves for each element.
+Lesson 8: Learn how the four elements have been integrated into an exciting new easy-to-learn yoga.
-Lesson 9: Here is a more indepth yoga sequence that focus on each specific element and how they can help parts of your body.
+Lesson 9: Here is a more in-depth yoga sequence that focuses on each element and how they can help specific parts of your body.